marionettejs/backbone.marionette/docs/marionette.itemview.md

 });
 ```

-### onClose callback
+### "close" / onClose event

-An `onClose` method will be called on the view, after closing it.
+Triggered just after the view has been closed.
+Also triggered
+as "item:close" / `onItemClose`.

 ```js
 Backbone.Marionette.ItemView.extend({